Our specimen collection

 Specimen loans and donations

 Specimen loans may be approved to scientific institutions.
-Request for loans, including requests for destructive sampling, should be addressed to the Director.
+Requests for loans, including requests for destructive sampling, should be addressed to the Director.
 Loan conditions and other information will be sent once the request is approved.

 Donations and exchange specimens are welcome by prior arrangement.
 Please contact us first to ensure legal and safe transfer of specimens.